 Preview

 Four days after their emphatic 4-0 victory over Hapoel Petah Tikva, Maccabi returned to Bloomfield stadium for the WINNER League MD32 local derby against arch city rivals Hapoel Tel Aviv.
 Six points separate the two sides in the table as Maccabi are third with 61 points while Hapoel are fourth with 55.
-After the first derby of the season on MD7 was abandoned and Maccabi were awarded a 3-0 victory by default, the second meeting of the season saw both sides face each other in the State Cup round of 16 with Maccabi advancing via penalties after a 1-1 draw in extra time.
+After the first derby of the season on MD7 was abandoned and Maccabi were awarded a 3-0 victory by default, the second meeting was in the State Cup round of 16 which ended 1-1 before Maccabi advanced on penalties.
 Hapoel won the MD20 league fixture 2-1 to end Maccabi’s 12-year-long unbeaten run before Dor Peretz earned Maccabi a 1-0 victory at the start of the Playoffs.

 Kenny Miller, who was appointed interim Head Coach following the departure of Ronny Deila, is far from short of experience in derbies as the 46-year-old Scotsman featured and scored for both Rangers and Celtic in the Old Firm.

-Miller, kept an almost unchanged team to the side that beat Peta Tikva in midweek with the exception of Elad Madmon who replaced Saied Abu Farchi upfront.
+Miller, kept an almost unchanged team to the side that beat Peta Tikva in midweek except for Elad Madmon who replaced Saied Abu Farchi upfront.

-On the bench, Miller named goalkeeper Roi Mishpati, Heitor dos Santos, Kervin Andrade, Sagiv Jehezkel, Kristijan Belic, Noam Ben Harush, Ben Lederman, Saied Abu Farchi, and Itai Ben Hamo.
+On the bench, Miller named goalkeeper Roi Mishpati, Heitor dos Santos, Kervin Andrade, Sagiv Jehezkel, Kristijan Belic, Noam Ben Harosh, Ben Lederman, Saied Abu Farchi, and Itai Ben Hamo.

 First Half

-A pyrotechnics display from both ends of the stadium caused a delay to kickoff as the match eventually got underway seven minutes later than originally scheduled.
+Pyrotechnics display from both ends of the stadium caused a delay to kick-off as the match eventually got underway seven minutes later than originally scheduled.
 Hapoel had the ball in the back of the net as a Maccabi lost possession inside their half before Loizos Loizou charged forward and released Emmanuel Boateng who went down after a tackle by Tyrese Asante.
-Stav Turiel latched on the loose ball, rounded Ofek Melika and blasted home.
-But Hapoel’s celebrations were shortlived as referee Snir Levy awarded a penalty.
-Turiel stepped up to take the spot kick, but Melika dived to his right and pulled a stunning save before making another save to keep his goal locked.
+Stav Turiel latched on the loose ball, rounded Ofek Melika, and blasted home.
+But Hapoel’s celebrations were short-lived as referee Snir Levy spotted an Asante foul on Boateng before and awarded a penalty.
+Turiel stepped up to take the spot kick, but Melika dived to his right and pulled a stunning save before making another save to deny Doron Leidner’s rebound and keep his goal locked.
 In the 14th minute Asante lost possession near the corner of the area and Itamar Noy gave a foul which Turiel crossed to the back post.
-Fernand Mayembo rose above Maccabi’s defense yet guided his header over Melika’s goal.
+Fernand Mayembo rose above Maccabi’s defense but guided his header over Melika’s goal.

-In the 25th minute the deadlock was finally broken as Roy Revivo received the ball inside Maccabi’s half on the left, skipped past a challenge and cut inside.
-The 22-year-old left back who already has 11 assists to his name, carved Hapoel’s defense with a pinpoint perfectly weighed pass into the path of Dor Peretz.
-Maccabi’s captain controlled the pass with one touch and drilled in an accurate shot which beat Assaf Tzur to take his tally to 15 league goals.
-Ido Shahar was cautined by the referee for dissent while Asante joined him shortly after as the Dutch defender was booked for a clumsy tackle on 41.
+In the 25th minute the deadlock was finally broken as Roy Revivo received the ball inside Maccabi’s half on the left, skipped past a challenge, and cut towards the center circle.
+The 22-year-old left back who already had 11 assists to his name, carved Hapoel’s defense with a pinpoint perfectly weighed pass into the path of Dor Peretz.
+Maccabi’s captain controlled the pass before drilling in an accurate shot which beat Assaf Tzur to take his tally to 15 league goals.
+Ido Shahar was cautioned by the referee for dissent and Asante joined him shortly after as the Dutch defender was booked for a clumsy tackle on 41.

 Second half